 This is the texture you are looking for when using your blender.

-Once you've lined your dish with tomato sauce, start assembling your cabbage rolls.
+Once you’ve lined your dish with tomato sauce, start assembling your cabbage rolls.
 This step can get a little tricky.
 Cabbage leaves tend to fold into one another, making it sometimes difficult to peel them off without damaging the leaf.
 I would suggest using the torn pieces to close up any broken rolls.
 I also found it easier to roll by cutting off the thick bottom portion of the leaf.
 You can then line the baking dish with the extra pieces so that there is no waste.
+If you don’t have a baking dish on hand, here are some alternative that you can use with this post on 7 Alternatives to Roasting Pans.

 Once all that is done, top it off with the rest of the tomato sauce, some thyme, salt, and pepper.
 However, you will need to cover it so that the rice or quinoa puffs up properly.
 So, if you don’t have a cover for your dish (I didn’t), use some aluminum foil, which worked just fine.
 The beauty of this dish is that you can leave in the oven and not need to tend to it.